id-root/Synapse/README.md

 # ⚡ Synapse

 **Synapse** is a peer-to-peer file transfer application for Local Area Networks.
-It features a premium, React-powered dark-mode desktop GUI built with Wails v2, automatic device discovery via mDNS, and end-to-end encrypted transfers — all in a single native binary.
+It features a premium, React-powered  desktop GUI built with Wails v2, automatic device discovery via mDNS, and end-to-end encrypted transfers — all in a single native binary.

 <p align="center">
   <img src="screenshots/send.png" alt="Send Files" width="100%">